 In the current public education system country-wide, African American, Latino, and poor students of all races are two years behind their wealthier, predominantly white peers in reading and math by the end of the fourth grade.
 By eighth grade, they have slipped three years behind, and by twelfth grade, four years behind.

 Across the nation, there are dramatic examples that show there are significantly better, measurable outcomes that are possible for our children.
 It all starts with one key factor: transformational school leadership.

 Without truly effective and transformational principals working to ensure that children growing up in poverty have access to great schools, we will continue to have the same troubling conversation about education in America.
-Accelerate Institute believes that with the right leaders, properly trained have the power to transform urban schools, and ultimately children’s lives.
+Accelerate Institute believes school leaders who are properly trained—and believe that all students can and must succeed—have the power to transform urban schools...and ultimately children’s lives.

 Our commitment to diversity